-- Forthcoming release of IFCMA papers on taking stock and mapping transport sector policy instruments, a methodology to map policy instruments to their emission base, and ways to link sectoral and economy-wide models. - Release of the synthesis report on ex-post empirical evidence on the effects of mitigation policies on emissions, to be discussed by the IFCMA in the fourth quarter of 2024 and delivered by the end of the year, followed by discussions on next steps. - Consideration of the initial results of the pilot studies of Switzerland and Chile and the launch of additional pilots. - Further work on specific elements of IFCMA methodologies, taking into account the lessons learned from the pilot studies.
+- Forthcoming release of IFCMA papers on taking stock and mapping transport sector policy instruments, a methodology to map policy instruments to their emission base, and ways to link sectoral and economy-wide models. - Release of the synthesis report on ex-post empirical evidence on the effects of mitigation policies on emissions, to be discussed by the IFCMA in the fourth quarter of 2024 and delivered by the end of the year, followed by discussions on next steps. - Consideration of the initial results of the pilot studies of Switzerland, Chile, and Nigeria and the launch of additional pilots. - Further work on specific elements of IFCMA methodologies, considering the lessons learned from the pilot studies.